JovaniPink/kickstarter-analysis/README.md

 Louise felt hesitant for her first first kickstarter, as we would all.
 Just as we imagined that excitement to make our art to reality, Louise is throwing out our her vision of a play.
 And she came to us with 4000 rows of data to gain insights for her play "Fever" a success.

-There are specific factors that we could extract from the data that we could strategize to make Louise more than likely, successful in getting the \$12,000 funding.
+There are specific factors that we could extract from the data that we could strategies to make Louise more than likely, successful in getting the \$12,000 funding.
 Using these insights for success, by gaining understanding of the success campaigns from start to finish and mirroring campaigns that were successful plays.

 ## Analysis and Challenges